The Higman operations and embeddings of recursive groups: The main steps of embeddings of recursive groups

-$s=2,3\ldots$ \; (the omitted calculations are easy to verify). \end{Example}
+$s=2,3,\ldots$ \; (the omitted calculations are easy to verify). \end{Example}

-\begin{Remark} In 1999 Bridson and de la Harpe posed in Kourovka notebook \cite{kourovka} Problem 14.10 in which they grouped a few questions as a ``well-known problem''.
+\begin{Remark} In 1999 Bridson and de la Harpe posed in the Kourovka notebook \cite{kourovka} Problem 14.10 in which they grouped a few questions as a ``well-known problem''.
 The questions mainly concern explicit embeddings of some countable groups into finitely generated or finitely presented groups.
 In particular, one of the points of Problem 14.10 (a) asks to find an explicit embedding of $\Q$ into a ``natural'' finitely presented group.

 As the main steps outlined in Section~\ref{SE The main steps of the embedding} show, we are able to explicitly embed a recursive group $G$ into a finitely presented group, as soon as we have the explicit embedding of $G$ into the respective $2$-generator group $T=T_G$, have the set $\B$ of integer sequences corresponding to defining relations of $T_G$, and also are able to construct $\B$ from the sets $\Zz$ and from $\S$ using the Higman operations \eqref{EQ Higman operations}.
 Example~\ref{EX embedding of rational group} directly provides $T$ for $\Q$, and it gives $\B$ by means of $\alpha\, f_{s}$.

 The $H$-machine of Section~\ref{SE H-machine} shows how to easily write down the operations \eqref{EQ Higman operations}, if we know $\B$.
 That is, a group answering Problem 14.10 of Bridson and de la Harpe \cite{kourovka} can be constructed by a series of free constructions matching to the series of Higman operations.
 Of course, the question is if that group can be called a ``natural'' finitely presented group...

 Recently a direct solution to the problem of Bridson and de la Harpe was found by Belk, Hyde and Matucci in \cite{Belk Hyde Matucci}.
 Moreover, one of the remarkable finitely presented groups constructed by them is the group $T\!\mathcal{A}$ which is $2$-generator and also simple \cite{Belk Hyde Matucci}. \end{Remark}